alanmohan/rag-poisoning-attack-detection/README.md

 - **F1 Score**: 88.45%
 - **Accuracy**: 83.47%

+---
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+---
 ## Acknowledgments

 This project was completed as part of the **CS F491 Special Project** at **BITS Pilani, Dubai Campus** under the supervision of **Dr. Pranav M. Pawar**.
 Special thanks to the Computer Science Department for providing guidance and resources.